-NEW: A 7″ single of a recent Part Time Punks session for KXLU in LA is forthcoming on September 30 via Unsatisfied Records.
+NEWER: A 7″ single of a recent Part Time Punks session for KXLU in LA is out now via Unsatisfied Records.
 Here’s the A side, a cover of Blondie’s “In The Sun.”
 An accompanying video will debut very soon.

 You can find videos for some of the songs here and here and here.
 You can find DTCV on Facebook here and on Twitter here and on Tumblr here and on Soundcloud here and on YouTube here and on Spotify here and on iTunes here.
 To name but a few of the band’s internet presences.